An introduction to a witch’s garden and the Witch’s Gardener

 Whether your tastes run to white or to the black, (or even the red), for those of us interested in this subject, we find it has another purpose.
 It’s gardening with folklore as seeds.
 The folklore of gardening stretches way back and in many directions.
 In my own country, you have the gardens borne from the melting pot, merging with the plant folklore of the native Americans.
 And indeed, many of these plants found their way home to the empire, along with the list of the benefits and dangers, before finding their way back here somewhat tamed.

-It was with her, and in our gardens that I found my own nature.
-I have been bothered and bewitched by witches before, but I always assumed I was an innocent in the practice.
-In reality I carry it in my genes.
 When my people first came to this part of the midwest, they brought the craft with them.
 Cato, the local witch of legend, dating to the earliest settlers is of my line, grew some of the same plants I do now.

 Even my beloved Granny Bert insisted on doing some things, from gardening to having dental work done, based on the phases of the moon.
 The old beliefs managed to squeeze through the cracks, even into my generation.

-it’s a labor of love, and on most weekends I can be found in jungle clothes and pith helmet, trying to bring a bit of order to a landscape growing wild by design.
+Our garden is our monument to that passion.
+It’s a labor of love, and on most weekends I can be found in jungle clothes and pith helmet, trying to bring a bit of order to a landscape growing wild by design.